plant-data/ritalic/README.md

 ## Usage

-The package includes a vignette designed to help users.
-This vignette serves as a basic guide for utilizing the main functions of the package.
-To access it, simply enter the following command in the R console (after loading the package):
+Italic has a guide designed to help users: (function and examples)\[<https://italic.units.it/ritalic-basic/>\] or you can view at the vignette in r

 ``` r
 vignette("ritalic")